-Physician Order for Life-Sustaining Treatment (POLST):
+Practitioner Orders for Life-Sustaining Treatment (POLST):

 A POLST form is a medical order indicating your preferences for end-of-life care.
 In most states, this form is intended for use only during the final stages of life.
 In New Jersey, the POLST form can be filled out at any time.
-It is filled out with your physician based on the contents of your directives, discussions with your doctor, and your treatment preferences.
+It is filled out with your doctor or nurse practitioner based on the contents of your directives, discussions with your doctor or nurse practitioner, and your treatment preferences.

-POLST forms are intended for people who have already been diagnosed with serious illness, so even if you have one before, it is important to speak with your physician regularly and update your POLST form as your preferences change as you age.
-The POLST serves as doctor-ordered instructions-not unlike a prescription-to ensure that, in case of an emergency, you receive the treatment you prefer.
+POLST forms are intended for people who have already been diagnosed with serious illness, so even if you have one before, it is important to speak with your doctor or nurse practitioner regularly and update your POLST form as your preferences change as you age.
+The POLST serves as practitioner-ordered instructions-not unlike a prescription-to ensure that, in case of an emergency, you receive the treatment you prefer.
 A POLST travels with you, at whatever facility you are being cared for.